Ninku: Video games

 A number of video games based on the series have been released.
 Two video games were launched for the Game Boy, three video games for the Game Gear, a video game for the PlayStation, and a video game for the Sega Saturn.
 Fūsuke is also featured as a selectable character in the Weekly Shōnen Jump crossover fighting game Jump Ultimate Stars, launched for the Nintendo DS in November 2006.
-Characters from the series also appeared in another Weekly Shōnen Jump crossover smartphone game Jumputi Heroes, released for iOS and Android in 2018.
+Characters from the series also appeared in another Weekly Shōnen Jump crossover smartphone game, titled Jumputi Heroes, released for iOS and Android in 2018.

 Reception and legacy

 The Ninku manga has had over 9 million copies in circulation.

-In a fan poll posted by BIGLOBE in 2012 about favorite Weekly Shōnen Jump anime adaptations, Ninku ranked 45th out of 50 anime adaptations, and 40th out of 60 series in a 2019 poll conducted by Goo Ranking of "’90s Anime That Deserve Remakes".
+In a 2012 fan poll by BIGLOBE about the favorite Weekly Shōnen Jump anime adaptations, Ninku ranked 45th out of 50, and in a 2019 poll conducted by Goo Ranking of '"90s Anime That Deserve Remakes", it ranked 40th out of 60 series.

-John Oppliger of AnimeNation attributed the low popularity of the Ninku anime series to its lack of compelling narrative development and the sequential lengthy story arc structure that make other shōnen action series like Naruto, One Piece and Bleach popular.
-He praised the characters and animation of the fight sequences, but considered them repetitive and he stated that the show does not encourage much viewer loyalty.
+John Oppliger of AnimeNation attributed the low popularity of the Ninku anime series to its lack of a compelling narrative and the absence of lengthy, sequential story arcs that made other shōnen action series, such as Naruto, One Piece, and Bleach, popular.
+While he praised the characters and the animation of the fight sequences, he found them repetitive and said the show does not encourage viewer loyalty.

 In a review for the Ninku/YuYu Hakusho Double Feature DVD release, Chris Beveridge from AnimeOnDVD praised Ninku: The Movie for its fight sequences and animation, but recommended this release only to fans of either series.
-Mike Toole of Anime Jump in his Ninku: The Movie review stated: "Aside from the engaging story and great fight scenes, there are a few other good points about Ninku."
+In his review of Ninku: The Movie, Mike Toole of Anime Jump stated: "Aside from the engaging story and great fight scenes, there are a few other good points about Ninku."

-Ninku has inspired artists such as Masashi Kishimoto of Naruto fame, who used to copy Kiriyama's drawings in his studying to become a manga artist.
+Masashi Kishimoto, the creator of Naruto, was inspired by Ninku and used to copy Kiriyama's drawings while studying to become a manga artist.